John B. Goodenough

 The Inventor

-UT engineer John Goodenough changed our lives with his pioneering battery research — and he isn’t done yet.
+UT engineer John Goodenough changed our lives with his pioneering battery research and his work will live on for generations.